AdobeDocs/experience-manager-cloud-service.es-ES/help/forms/ms-dynamics-odata-configuration.md

 <!--It is recommended to create a copy of the Form Data Model provided with the [!DNL Experience Manager Forms] package and configure data models and services to suit your requirements.
 It will ensure that any future updates to the package do not override your form data model.-->

-Puede [Configurar la acción de envío del modelo de datos de formulario](/help/forms/using-form-data-model.md) para que un formulario adaptable envíe datos a OData de Microsoft Dynamics.
+Puede [configurar la acción de envío del modelo de datos de formulario](/help/forms/using-form-data-model.md) para que un formulario adaptable envíe datos a OData de Microsoft Dynamics.

 Para obtener más información sobre la creación y el uso de modelos de datos de formulario en flujos de trabajo empresariales, consulte [Integración de datos](data-integration.md).